The Curriculum at Bushvalley

 All Pupils have two sessions of P.E each week.
 Appropriate footwear must be worn for P.E e.g. jogging bottoms and trainers / PE slippers

-We have an assembly every Wednesday morning, which is taken once a month by the Rev Jones and the Rev Crowe.
-On the other Wednesdays of the month the classes take it in turns to lead an assembly.
+We have an assembly taken on a Wednesday morning monthly by the Rev Jones and the Rev Crowe.
+On the other weeks our assembly is on a Tuesday afternoon, where each class take it in turns to lead an assembly.

 Each class follows a programme of religious education based on the NEELB Scheme.
 This encourages Christian morals and values.
 RE is non – denominational